jamie-lea-portfolio/Machine_Learning/README.md

 # Machine Learning
 This repository shows selected work from my graduate machine learning class.
 There are two projects:
-1. A math and programming project for a simplified learning scenario (Problem 2.24 in Learning From Data A Short Course)
+1. A math and programming project for a simplified learning scenario (Problem 2.24 in Learning From Data: A Short Course)
 * A pdf of the project report
 * The LaTeX files used to create the pdf.
 * TODO: the python files used.